-CORE 147 - Spanish: Heritage Speakers (3)
+CORE 147S - Spanish for Heritage Speakers (3)

 This course is designed specifically for native or heritage speakers of Spanish with oral proficiency but little or no formal training in the language.
-The primary purpose of the course is to develop reading and writing skills, although all of the four language skills (listening, speaking, reading and writing) are incorporated via classroom instruction and cultural and community activities.
-Cross-listed as CORE 147.
+The primary purpose of the course is to develop reading and writing skills, although all of the four language skills (listening, speaking, reading, and writing) are incorporated via classroom instruction and cultural and community activities.
+Students who take CORE 147S may not take CORE 145S.

+The following Spanish courses require CORE 145S, CORE 147S, or equivalent.
 SPAN 231 - Advanced Grammar and Composition (3)